 Connecticut: Connecticut does not have an appointment system.
 Such a system might aid in recruitment efforts and strengthen recognition by the courts that defendants to an eviction action should be granted a continuance until they have had a chance to exercise their right to access counsel.
-Any appointment system would have to include reasonable caseload standards, however, to ensure that tenants not only have the right to access counsel but to be represented by counsel who have the time to assess the claims available to each tenant and provide the appropriate level of representation based on the facts of each case.
+Any appointment system would have to include reasonable caseload standards, however, to ensure that tenants not only have the right to access the claims available to each tenant and provide the appropriate level of representation based on the facts of each case.